Liam2032/GCE-Live-Billing-Tracker/README.md

 * Storage: SSD, Standard provisioned
 <br/>

-<b> Future Additions: </b>
+<b> Features: </b>
-* Other zone support
-* Preemptive hardware pricing
-* Google Drive storage for all instances tracking
+1. Integration with gdrive for live tracking accross all account VM's
+2. Show real-time cost of resources based on latest exchange rates and hardware costs
+2. View all past or current VM billing sessions
+3. See what you are actually using and not estimate based off a 24-48hour delay!

 <br/>

-This is a simple yet very useful bash script which automatically shows you your current billing cost of a Google Cloud VM Compute instance live and accurately.
+This is a very useful bash script which automatically shows you your current billing cost of your Google Cloud VM Compute instances live and accurately.

-What this includes is:
-1. Live cost tracking of an instance (based on current exchange rate of chosen currency)
-2. View of past active instance sessions with their cost
-3. Automatic system hardware detection for determining accurate billing cost

-This is very handy to ensure you don't go over your billing account especially since the billing usage shown by google is 24-48hours delayed. <br/>
+If you care about your money and want a live view of your usage, try this out! <br/>
 <b> Please keep in mind costs such as Image storage, Snapshots or internet usage is not monitored and need to also be accounted for </b>
 <br/>
 <br/>